Skip to navigation Skip to content

 In Customer First:

-• click on the debt ID number it will show the Debt information details of each individual debt
+• select the Debt ID number to view the Debt information details of each individual debt

-For more information, in Customer First or Customer Record, access the Debt Management and Information System (DMIS) using the following screens:
+For more information, in Customer First or Customer Record, access the Debt Management and Information System (DMIS) using these screens:

 Do not tell the customer that the report will be successful in waiving the debt.
 Social workers are not the decision maker.